ORCID/double-orcid-auth-node/case_02.md

 [< Back to user workflows list](user_flows.md#user-flows)
-# Case 2: Neither app has existing permission (without Publisher Pals redirect screen)
+# Case 2: Neither app has existing permission (without confirmation screens)

 This demo shows a case where:

 - Neither Publisher Pals nor DOI Dudes currently has permission to access the user's ORCID record
-- No redirect screen is shown after user grants permission to Publisher Pals - user is sent directly to DOI Dudes authorization screen
+- No confirmation screen is shown after user grants permission to Publisher Pals - user is sent directly to DOI Dudes authorization screen
+- No confirmation screen is shown after user grants permission to DOI Dudes - DOI Dudes immediately closes permission request window automatically

 ###1.
 Connect iD to Publisher Pals
 On the Publisher Pals site, user clicks **Create or Connect your ORCID iD**